 This statistic shows the number of smartphone users in the U.S. from 2010 to 2019.
-For 2016, the number of smartphone users in the United States is estimated to reach 207.2 million.
+For 2016, the number of smartphone users in the United States is estimated to reach 207.2 million, with the number of smartphone users worldwide forecast to exceed 2 billion users by that time.

 Advances in telecommunication technology have been significant in recent years.
 These advances have meant that the population has a level of connectedness never seen before.
 The number of smartphone users in the US has been rising steadily for some years now and forecasts estimate that smartphone penetration in North America will also continue to rise steadily into the future.
 The United States is one of the leading countries in the world with respect to adoption of smartphone technology.